 Mattresses are designed to support your body throughout the night — and couches aren’t.

-Not only does a firm mattress support your weight and help maintain correct spinal alignment, but it’s also made from more comfortable and breathable materials that help to regulate your body temperature and prevent excessive sweating during the night.
+A firm mattress supports your weight and helps maintain correct spinal alignment.
+It’s also made from more comfortable and breathable materials that help regulate your body temperature and prevent excessive sweating during the night.

 Screens May Impact Your Sleep Quality